-GoTo Connect offers three pricing plans, ranging from $24 monthly per user to $39 monthly per user.
+GoTo Connect offers 2 pricing plans, at $29 and $39 monthly per user.
 The Standard plan offers a 14-day free trial.

 GoTo Connect outdoes Microsoft Teams in video and voice tools.
 In addition to GoToConnect’s live transcription and forever storage, GoTo Connect allows agents to have 5 users on hold, with call queues, IVR, and ring groups.

 Dialpad is an internal and customer-facing communications platform with VoIP voice, chat, and video within a single dashboard organizing inboxes, contacts, team messaging channels, and recent conversations.
 A search bar enables quick contact lookup, and the screen’s center display lists conversation history, contact lists, missed calls, and other menus.

 To contact a teammate, a user only needs to click on a contact’s name–this pulls up their 1:1 interaction history, a click-to-call phone number, and a video-call option.